matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 __sigma__ >> _Accuracy decreased if sigma was made too large or too small_
 __rate__ >> _Accuracy decreased if the training rate was made too large or too small_ __SCALE_FACTOR [initial]__  >> _This needed to be kept < 2.8 so that the pickle file did not exceed 3GB limit in the Udacity workspace.
 However, for my final few rounds I stopped loading from the pickle file._
-__DROP_OUT__ >> _Accuracy improved dramatically after adding this_
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model? _Convolution layer works well for traffic sign classifying as we apply multiple filters over the image to extract different features and then the model learns those filters!_  _A dropout layer can be useful in a CNN to prevent the model from overfitting._
+How might a dropout layer help with creating a successful model? _Convolution layer works well for traffic sign classifying as we apply multiple filters over the image to extract different features and then the model learns those filters!_  _A dropout layer can be useful in a CNN to prevent the model from overfitting.
+Although when I experimented with one in my model, I was unable to get it to improve the model accuracy_

 If a well known architecture was chosen:
 * What architecture was chosen?  **LeNet** _[but modified as per Udacity programme recommendation]_
 * Why did you believe it would be relevant to the traffic sign application?  _LeNet is a proven re-usable architecture for achieving high level of accuracy for 2D image recognition and the German traffic sign database holds a large number of well-defined traffic sign photos for which the variation for each sign is minimal; the only things that are changing are things like viewing angle, light conditions etc..._
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? **still to do**
+* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? **The model has an increasing level of accuracy on smaller data sets (training >> validation >> test) and even on the augmented training data set with >140,000 images accuracy is still ~90%**

 ### Test a Model on New Images